tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 > WARNING: We support only the **RouteDataRequestCultureProvider** with the RouteDataStringKey = "culture" and a combination of the attributes with this priority (Controller - Action).
 * LocalizedRouteAttribute - LocalizedRouteAttribute
-* LocalizedRouteAttribute - RouteAttribute
+* RouteAttribute - LocalizedRouteAttribute
-* LocalizedRouteAttribute - Action
+* Controller - LocalizedRouteAttribute

 ## Setup
 Register the services into the `IServiceCollection`.